Deploy container networking for a stand-alone Linux Docker host

 Region Select (Asia Pacific) China East 2.

-Screenshot of Basics tab of Create virtual network in the Azure portal
+Screenshot of the Basics tab for creating a virtual network in the Azure portal.

 4. Select Next to proceed to the Security tab.